Victor Heritage Society

 • Ride the shuttle between Cripple Creek & Victor -- Arrives & departs from trolley shelter in Victor across the street from the Claim Jumper General Store & Post Office at 106 N 3rd Street; Arrives and departs from the trolley shelter on Bennett Ave in Cripple Creek.
 Click Here for the Shuttle Schedule.

-Stop at the Visitors’ Center in the Historic Alta Vista Railroad Depot for information, suggestions, and public restrooms -- in the park at the corner of Victor Ave & 2nd Street.
+Stop at the Visitors Center in the Historic Alta Vista Railroad Depot for informational brochures, suggestions, and public restrooms in the park at the corner of Victor Ave & 2nd Street.
+Off-street parking and modern public restrooms also available at the Parking Plaza on North 3rd St (across the street from the Claim Jumper Convenience Store & U.S. Post Office).

 Visit Museums:

-• Battle Mountain Trail (with branch leading to Ajax Overlook), Independence Mill Site Trail & Stratton Outdoor Amphitheater.
+• Battle Mountain Trail, Independence Mill Site Trail & Stratton Outdoor Amphitheater.

 • Golden Circle Trail.